-You Have To Try These….Essential British Beers for International Beer Day
+You Have To Try These Essential British Beers for International Beer Day

-Do you want know know the best British beers you’ve probably never tried?
+Do you want to know the best British beers you’ve probably never tried?
 With International Beer Day looming on Friday August 3rd, we thought we would share some of the best beers in the UK.

-Wild Beer Co | Bibble 4.2%
+The Wild Beer Co. | Bibble | 4.2%

-The Wild Beer Co is based in the rural idyll of Somerset, where you have more tractors than cars.
+The Wild Beer Co. is based in the rural idyll of Somerset, where you have more tractors than cars.
 As is entirely on brand for these guys, they currently brew their beer in a dairy, awesome.

-Check out The Wild Beer Co
+Check out The Wild Beer Co.